enigmosity/learn-aws/developer-associate/exam-questions.md

     - can provision EC2 resources as Dedicated Instances, which are EC2 instances that run on hardware dedicated to a single customer for additional isolation
 - when an ECS container is stopped, the container instance status remains `Active` but the container Agent status changes to `FALSE` after a few minutes
 - Lambda and ECS only support blue/green deployments
-- Lambda limits compute and storage resources used to run and store function.
-Limits apply per-region and can be increased using the support centre console
-    - concurrent executions: 1000 default limit
-    - function and layer storage: 75 GB default limit

 ## CloudTrail